Apple–EU tax dispute

-Apple's EU tax dispute refers to an investigation by the European Commission into tax arrangements between Apple and Ireland, which allowed the company to pay close to zero corporate tax over 10 years.
+The Apple–EU tax dispute is an investigation by the European Commission into tax arrangements between Apple Inc. and Ireland, which allowed the company to pay close to zero corporate tax over 10 years.

-On 29 August 2016, after a two-year investigation, European Commission ordered Apple to pay €13 billion, plus interest, in unpaid Irish taxes from 2004–14 to the Irish state.
+On 29 August 2016, after a two-year investigation, European Commission ordered Apple to pay €13 billion, plus interest, in unpaid Irish taxes during 2004–2014 to the Irish state.
 It was the largest corporate tax fine (in fact a recovery order, technically not a fine) in history.
 Helena Malikova, an EU civil servant, was credited with uncovering the extent of the tax avoidance by Apple, namely that the company was paying only 0.005 per cent tax on profits booked through its Irish subsidiary.
 In November 2016, the Irish government formally appealed the ruling, claiming there was no violation of Irish tax law, and that the Commission's action was "an intrusion into Irish sovereignty", as national tax policy is excluded from EU treaties.
-In November 2016, Apple CEO Tim Cook announced Apple would appeal, and in September 2018, Apple lodged €13 billion to an escrow account, pending appeal.
+In November 2016, Apple CEO Tim Cook announced Apple would appeal, and in September 2018, Apple put €13 billion into an escrow account, pending appeal.
 In July 2020, the European General Court struck down EU tax decision as illegal, ruling in favor of Apple.

 The issue was Apple's variation of the Double Irish tax system, which, from 2004 to 2014, Apple used to shield €110.8 billion of non–US profits from tax.